The department offers:

-The BA and BS degrees require a minimum of 120 semester hours and include a total of 36 advanced (junior-, senior-level) hours, and 9 hours of Writing Intensive (WI) coursework.
+The BS and BA degrees require a minimum of 120 semester hours and include a total of 36 advanced (junior-, senior-level) hours, and 9 hours of Writing Intensive (WI) coursework.
 Students also must complete a minor in another program of study.
 Students can select a minor from any department which offers a minor.
 Please refer to the undergraduate catalog for a list of minors.

-To obtain more information about bachelor's degrees in the Department of Computer Science, please make an appointment through email by contacting firstname.lastname@example.org.
-(Current undergraduate computer science students who want more information about the computer science degree programs should contact the advisor through the College of Science and Engineering Advising Center located in Centennial Hall 202 or by telephoning 512.245.1315.)
+To discuss bachelor's degrees with a Department of Computer Science staff member, please make an appointment through email by contacting email@example.com.
+Current undergraduate computer science students who want more information about the computer science degree programs should contact the advisor through the College of Science and Engineering Advising Center located in Centennial Hall 202 or by calling 512-245-1315.

 The Bachelor of Science degree in computer science is an ABET accredited program.
 Students seeking either the BS or the BA with a computer science major is expected to take CS 1428, Foundations of Computer Science I, in the first semester, along with the appropriate level mathematics course.